-2.2.4 Results for Balanced Flow Ratio (BFR) and assigned exits Dynamical Multi-Lane (DML)
+2.2.4.
+Results for Balanced Flow Ratio (BFR) and assigned exits Dynamical Multi-Lane (DML)

-Speed-density and specific flow-density results are presented for each of the three walking speed cases.
+Speed-density and specific flow-density results are presented for each of the three walking speed cases in Figure 22 and Figure 23.
 In these curves, the data is presented over time intervals when "steady-state" conditions have been reached.
 The gray points represent all the calculated speed-density pairs for all corridors, while the black points are the averaged values for each corridor.